EPCCed/archer2-intro-to-lammps/_episodes/02-lammps-on-archer2.md

 ### Compute nodes

-There are 5,860 compute nodes in total, giving 750,080 compute cores on the full ARCHER2 system.
+There are 5,860 CPU compute nodes in total, giving 750,080 compute cores on the full ARCHER2 system.
+There are also 4 GPU nodes for software development.
 Most of these (5,276 nodes) have 256 GiB memory per node, a smaller number (584 nodes) have 512 GiB memory per node.
 All of the compute nodes are linked together using the high-performance HPE Slingshot interconnect.